 where we used that $\G(Tf(x),f(0))^2 \le \sum_{i=1}^Q |Df_i(0)\,x|^2 = d^2 |x|^2$.
 Hence we have for $s=(1+\epsilon)d r$

 where in the next to last inequality we used (3), in the last inequality we used \eqref{eq:lb2} and (1), and in the last equality we used \eqref{eq:lb1}. \end{proof}

-\subsection{$2$-d stationary maps are average conformal}
+\subsection{2-d stationary maps are average conformal}

-Using an analogue of the ``Hopf differential'' we show that $2$-dimensional stationary maps can be made average conformal.
+Using an analogue of the ``Hopf differential'' we show that $2$-dimensional stationary maps can be modified to average conformal stationary maps.
 Similar ideas have been used in \cite[Theorem 3.2]{Schoen}, \cite{Grueter2} and \cite[Proposition 1]{Lin}, in chronological order.
 We define the \emph{average Hopf differential} of a map $f\colon \C \to \Iq$ by

 and we observe that a map is average conformal if its average Hopf differential is zero.

 \begin{proposition}[Stationarity implies conformality] Let $f\in W^{1,2}(B_1, \Iq)$ be stationary with respect to the Dirichlet energy, then there exists an harmonic function $v \in C^\infty(B_1, \R^2)$ such that